chaturay/serverless-artillery/README.md

 <img src="docs/HowItWorks.jpg" width="442">

 * Serverless-artillery would be installed and run on your local machine.
 From command line run `slsart --help` to see various serverless-artillery commands.
-* It would take your JSON or YAML load script (`script.yml`) that specifies
+* It takes your JSON or YAML load script (`script.yml`) that specifies
-  * test target/URL/endpoint/service,
+  * test target/URL/endpoint/service
-  * load progression,
+  * load progression
   * and the scenarios that are important for your service to test.
-* When you run `slsart deploy`, serverless-artillery would deploy a **load generating Lambda function**, on your AWS account along with other assets.
+* When you run `slsart deploy` command, serverless-artillery deploys a **load generating Lambda function**, on your AWS account along with other assets.
 * Running the tests
-  * **Performance test:** When you run `slsart invoke`, serverless-artillery would invoke the function.
+  * **Performance test:** When you run `slsart invoke` command, serverless-artillery would invoke the load generating Lambda function.
     * It would generate the number of requests as specified in `script.yml` to specified test target in order to run the specified scenarios.
-  * **Acceptance test:** When you run `slsart invoke -a`, serverless-artillery would invoke the function in acceptance test mode where it runs each scenario in your script exactly once and reports the results.
+  * **Acceptance test:** When you run `slsart invoke -a` command, serverless-artillery would invoke the load generating Lambda function in acceptance test mode where it runs each scenario in your script exactly once and reports the results.
-  * **Monitoring:** When you customize the deployment assets to turn on monitoring and deploy those assets using `slsart deploy` command, the function is invoked in monitoring mode once a minute 24x7 where it runs each scenario in your script 5 times and sends an alert if it detects a problem.
+  * **Monitoring:** When you customize the deployment assets to turn on monitoring and deploy those assets using `slsart deploy` command, the load generating Lambda function is invoked in monitoring mode once a minute 24x7 where it runs each scenario in your script 5 times and sends an alert if it detects a problem.
-* When you run `slsart remove`, serverless-artillery would remove these assets from your AWS account.
+* When you run `slsart remove` command, serverless-artillery would remove these assets from your AWS account.
-* When you run `slsart kill`, serverless-artillery would kill the in-progress test and remove these assets from your AWS account.
+* When you run `slsart kill` command, serverless-artillery would kill the in-progress test and remove these assets from your AWS account.

 ## Technologies powering serverless-artillery
 <details><summary>Click to expand/collapse</summary>